-Whether for new construction or a kitchen remodel, flooring is a big part of outfitting and decorating a home.
+Whether for new construction or a kitchen remodel, flooring is a big part of decorating a home.
 The floor is one of the biggest items in any room, and it can make or break the style and appeal of bathrooms, bedrooms and more.
 Before picking such a style, you have to know the costs.

 National Install Flooring Costs